evkx/evkx.github.io/content/models/rivian/r1/r1s_quad-motor_awd_mp/_index.md

 The Rivian R1S Quad-Motor AWD MP, with dimensions of 5100 mm in length,  mm in width, and 1966 mm in height, falls into the Full-size SUVs offer the most space, power, and capability among SUV categories, making them suitable for a specific set of drivers with unique needs The Rivian R1S Quad-Motor AWD MP is available in a total of 9 paint colors, including several striking metallic options.

-You can select from multiple wheel options in different sizes on the Rivian R1S Quad-Motor AWD MP, allowing you to customize your vehicle to suit your style and driving preferences.
+The Rivian R1S Quad-Motor AWD MP offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 275/65 tires on 20" rims front and 275/65 tires on 20" rims rear
 - 275/50 tires on 22" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [split tailgate](../../../../technology/doors/#split-tailgate) where the bottom part falls and the top part lifts.